-Iligan Bucket List: What is Iligan City famous for?
+Iligan Bucket List: Best Places to visit in Iligan City

 Ever heard of the majestic Iligan Waterfalls?
 How about the popular Maria Cristina Falls providing hydroelectric power in the whole Mindanao region?
 All this and more can be unearthed in the 1st class highly urbanized city in Northern Mindanao – Iligan City.

 Iligan was derived from the root word “Ilig,” which means “to go downstream” in the native Iligan dialect – thus the numerous waterfalls surrounding the city.

 We’ve had a rundown of some of the popular places to visit and the best things to do in Iligan City, which may give you more reasons to visit the promising city, the soonest!

 Celebrate with the locals at Diyandi Festival

-It’s a month-long celebration usually held every the 29th day in September in honor of their patron saint Miguel de Archangel and shows how the tri-people Christians, Higaonon, and Muslims harmoniously live together in the charming city.
+It’s a month-long celebration usually held every 29th day in September to honor their patron saint Miguel de Archangel.
+It shows how the tri-people Christians, Higaonon, and Muslims harmoniously live together in the charming city.

-The festivity also includes different kinds of events from KASADYA (street dancing and merrymaking), street parades, rave parties, beauty contests, and culinary competition.
-To further promote the local products and vibrant Iliganons trait, there are trade fairs, exhibits, and concerts held.
+The festivity also includes KASADYA (street dancing and merrymaking), street parades, rave parties, beauty contests, and culinary competitions.
+There are trade fairs, exhibits, and concerts held to further promote the local products and vibrant Iliganons trait.

 Try the Durian Shake at Iliganon Cafe’ and Restaurant

-It’s been a go-to place of both locals and tourists who wanted to have a taste of the creamy shake, said to be made from durian harvested from the owners’ farm, and of course, topped with chunks of fresh durian fruit to make it even more special.
+It’s been a go-to place for both locals and tourists who wanted to have a taste of the creamy shake, said to be made from durian harvested from the owners’ farm, and of course, topped with chunks of fresh durian fruit to make it even more special.

-Not to mention, this place also served amazingly good Rendang, a spicy meat dish cooked in coconut milk, and is available in beef, chicken, and fish variety.
+Not to mention, this place also served delicious Rendang, a spicy meat dish cooked in coconut milk, and is available in beef, chicken, and fish variety.

 They’re located at Quezon Avenue Extension Corner Seminary Drive, in Pala-o.